What are the 5 stages of stress?

 Learn how to recognise the five distinct stages of stress.

 Understanding the signs and symptoms can help you get ahead of the problem, and start to take measures to reduce your stress response and escape the chronic stress cycle.
+So what are the stages of stress?

 Stage 1: fight or flight